yutotakano/myMARS/README.md

 MARS has been jointly developed by [Pete Sanderson][4] (programming) and [Ken Vollmar][5] (details and paperwork).

-This is a fork of [qaisjp/myMARS](https://github.com/qaisjp/myMARS) which contains fixes and nifty additions (like UTF-16 hints), with changes merged from [saagarjha/MARS](https://github.com/saagarjha/MARS) which contains Mac-specific fixes, and personal changes added on to add back Windows compatibility.
+This is a fork of [qaisjp/myMARS](https://github.com/qaisjp/myMARS) which contains fixes and nifty additions (like UTF-16 hints), with changes merged from [saagarjha/MARS](https://github.com/saagarjha/MARS) which contains Mac-specific fixes, and [aeris170/MARS-Theme-Engine](https://github.com/aeris170/MARS-Theme-Engine) which contains a theme engine, and personal changes added on to add back Windows compatibility.

 Things this fork does better than the original MARS V4.5: